top of page

 Does your tooth still hurt after it's already been removed?

-Do you have pain or burning sensations that move around inside your mouth?
+Do you have pain or burning sensations in your mouth or on your face?

 Image by Allison Saeng